Sylius/RbacPlugin/README.md

        new \Sylius\RbacPlugin\SyliusRbacPlugin(),
     ];
     ```

-3. Make sure to have ProophServiceBusBundle inyour `AppKernel` as well:
+3. Make sure to have ProophServiceBusBundle in your `AppKernel` as well:

     ```php
     $bundles = [